alekhya-510/MERN-Stack-Devsecops-Project/readme.md

 Once the both pipelines completed successfully , in sonarqube we can see the report as below:

 <img width="2527" height="658" alt="Screenshot 2026-02-28 at 1 22 32 am" src="https://github.com/user-attachments/assets/b557a57b-dfda-417b-8c03-6e4e8f316b56" />

+The next step is to configure deployment  in Argo CD :